jbhammon/sst-poc/README.md

 With that command run, the backend resources will be available to check out through the SST console at [sst.console.dev](sst.console.dev).

 After that, you can start the Next app, if need be.
 From the `/frontend` directory run `npm run dev`, and the app should be available at [localhost:3000](http://localhost:3000).

+\*The SST framework doesn't seem to play nice with `pnpm` yet, but the maintainers say there are changes coming with v2 to change that.
+When upgrading to v2 it should be possible to consider using `pnpm` rather than `npm` workspaces.

 ## Deployment